Whatsapp Icon

 European Trucks

-• Downtime can be costly if specialized parts or diagnostics are required.
+• Downtime risk rises if parts or diagnostics are not locally available

-• Chinese brands offer affordable parts, but availability depends on local partnerships.
+• Chinese brands offer affordable parts, but availability varies by market

-• Japanese OEMs benefit from well-established dealer networks in many regions.
+• Japanese OEMs benefit from mature dealer networks in many countries

-• European brands offer structured service programs, but at a premium cost.
+• European brands provide structured service programs, typically at a premium price

 • Electric and hybrid commercial truck deployment